TREBINJE Tourism

 A post shared by Elvin Cerimagic (@elvin_jahja)

-The Plane Trees are one of the most recognizable attractions and symbols of Trebinje.
-Over the summer months, the Summer Garden Platani is a beautiful setting and this place is popular among many visitors of the city as a small oasis with over five hundred seating areas.
-After all, who wouldn’t want to take a break under the tree shade of sixteen century-old magnificent plane trees?
+The Platanus trees are one of the most recognizable attractions and symbols of Trebinje.
+Above the summer garden, the natural shade is provided by sixteen hundred-year-old, magnificent plane trees, making this place a favorite among many visitors to the city as a small oasis with over five hundred seating places.

 View this post on Instagram